 It's also worth noting that NONE of the save points, not even the final one, heal and cure your party.
 Odd considering how standard (even back then) this is for JRP Gs.

 Color-Coded Elements: The main cast, most bosses and some minor enemies all wear clothing that matches the color of their corresponding element.

 Combos: Every character except Shana and Miranda (whose weapons don't lend themselves to it) use Additions as their basic physical attack, requiring the use of action commands to complete successfully.
 Dragoon form has its own version, separate from the standard ones.

-Cutscene: Both Full Motion Video and the occasional in-engine scene, typically using the battle engine, which allowed for more detailed graphics.
+Cutscene: Both the FMV and the occasional in-engine scene, typically using the battle engine, which allowed for more detailed graphics.

 Elemental Powers: Each Character/Monster/Dragoon fought/encountered in the game adheres to one of Light, Dark, Earth, Fire, Wind, Water, Lightning, or Divine/Null.
 All attacks, including basic attacks, are affected by this affinity.
 Also, the dragoons themselves:

 Elemental Rock-Paper-Scissors: Of the "mutually strong against/weak to" type.
 Light opposes Dark, Fire opposes Water, and Earth opposes Wind.
 Thunder and Divine/Null are neutral, neither advantaged nor disadvantaged against other elements.